Creating SWAP partition using FDISK & FALLOCATE commands

 Save & exit the file.
 Our swap will now be permanently mounted.
 We can check if your swap is working or not by running “free -m” on your terminal after rebooting the system.

-This completes our tutorial, I hope it was simple enough to understand & learn.
+This completes our tutorial on how to create swap using Fallocate and fdisk command, I hope it was simple enough to understand & learn.
 If you are having any issues or have have any queries, please mention them in the comment box below.